learn-co-curriculum/swift-optionals-reading/README.md

 Since the `twitter` optional was not set and contained `nil`, the `if let` statement failed causing its `else` statement to run.

 Can you see how optional unwrapping forced us to make a better program?
-It required us to think about what we should do when the variables are `nil`.
+It required us to think about what we should do when the instances are `nil`.
 That's the power and goal of Optionals in Swift—that it allows significantly less ambiguity in our code and reduces the problems caused by `nil`.

 ![](https://curriculum-content.s3.amazonaws.com/swift/swift-optionals-reading/the-lord-of-the-rings-aragorn-vs-nazgul-o.gif)
 —Aragorn, unwrapping a `nil` optional.